 Backpacker Lodging Deal

-Long Distance Backpacker Deal THE BUNKHOUSE
+Long Distance Backpacker Deal

 Kennedy Meadows has a cowboy-style bunkhouse they use to put up horsepacking clients prior to, and even after various types of horsepacking trips.